Teiichi Suzuki: Military career

 From 1934 to 1935, Suzuki served as an instructor at the Army Staff College and was assigned to the Cabinet Research Bureau from 1935 to 1936.
 He meanwhile co-authored a pamphlet outlining his theory for a "national defense state" to prepare for total war, based on utopian and Marxist theories on the state control of industries and agrarian reform.

 During the February 26 incident in 1936, Suzuki was initially regarded as a member of the Kōdōha faction which supported the attempted coup; however, he switched sides to the Tōseiha as it became apparent that the coup would not succeed.
 Although that earned him a spot close to Hideki Tojo, it also gained him the reputation as an "opportunist," which was resented by many in the Army, including his former classmate Tomoyuki Yamashita.
 Suzuki was assigned command of the IJA 14th Infantry regiment in December 1936.
 Although he had been a bureaucrat and administrator, his entire career with little experience as a field commander and no combat experience caused the command of a field unit to be necessary for his further promotion.

 He became a major general in November 1937 and was assigned nominally to the staff of the IJA 16th Division from November 1937 to April 1938, but he remained in Tokyo with the Cabinet Research Bureau.
-From April 1936, he was nominal Chief-of-Staff of the IJA 3rd Army, which was then was a garrison force in Manchukuo, far from the combat zones in the Second Sino-Japanese War.
+From April 1936, he was nominal Chief-of-Staff of the IJA 3rd Army, which was then a garrison force in Manchukuo, far from the combat zones in the Second Sino-Japanese War.
 Suzuki returned to Tokyo in December as Head of the Political Affairs Bureau of the East Asia Development Board.
 He was promoted to lieutenant general in August 1940 but retired from military service in April 1941 and entered the reserves.